 For example, the company recently made aviation history.

-They built a new all-electric plane that “smashed the electric-flight speed record.”
+They built a new, all-electric plane that “smashed the electric-flight speed record.”

-This is part of a concerted plan to develop key new flight technologies.
+This is part of a concerted plan to develop key, new flight technologies.

 No doubt you’re aware of the EV revolution Tesla is spearheading.

-It’s one of the reasons Tesla’s stock has roared higher to over $1,000.
+It’s one of the reasons Tesla’s stock has roared higher to more than $1,000.

-Well, this company has created the EVTOL, which stand for the Electric Vertical Take Off and Landing Aircraft.
+Well, this company has created the EVTOL, which stands for the Electric Vertical Take-Off and Landing aircraft.

 In short, this is a giant passenger drone that can fly people around cities like a helicopter.